peaceabiodun/peaceAbiodun/README.md

 ### Hi there 👋
-My name is Peace, i am a Front-End Software Developer.
+My name is Peace, i am a Software Engineer.

 - 🔭 I currently work at Huawei Technologies
 - 🌱 currently working on a project.